 - A. Factory fit doors to suit frame-opening sizes indicated.
 Comply with clearance requirements of referenced quality standard for fitting unless otherwise indicated. - 1.
-Comply with requirements in NFPA 80 for fire-rated doors. - B. Factory machine doors for hardware that is not surface applied.
+Comply with NFPA 80 requirements for fire-rated doors. - B. Factory machine doors for hardware that is not surface applied.
 Locate hardware to comply with DHI-WDHS-3.
-Comply with final hardware schedules, door frame Shop Drawings, DHI A115-W series standards, and hardware templates. - 1.
+Comply with final hardware schedules, door frame Shop Drawings, BHMA-156.115-W, and hardware templates. - 1.
 Coordinate with hardware mortises in metal frames to verify dimensions and alignment before factory machining. - 2.
-Metal Astragals: Factory machine astragals and formed-steel edges for hardware for pairs of fire-rated doors. - C. Openings: Cut and trim openings through doors in factory.1.
-Louvers: Factory install louvers in prepared openings.
+Metal Astragals: Factory machine astragals and formed-steel edges for hardware for pairs of fire-rated doors.

-2.04 SHOP PRIMING
+2.06 SHOP PRIMING

-A. Doors for Opaque Finish: Shop prime doors with one coat of wood primer specified in Division 09 Section "Painting".
-Seal all four edges, edges of cutouts, and mortises with primer.
+A. Doors for Opaque Finish: Shop prime faces, all four edges, edges of cutouts, and mortises with one coat of wood primer.